 Here’s a typical dog walker’s bio:

 “Jan grew up on a farm surrounded by animals, but she loved dogs the most.
 At five years old she declared her intention to become a veterinarian.
 As it turned out, she got her degree in Economics from the University of Ohio in 1994 and spent the first decade of her adult work life in corporate America.
 She adopted Ralph, a goofy mutt of unknown provenance, in 2002.
 Ralph was a super lovable guy who needed a lot of attention due to a rough start in life.
 Jan felt guilty leaving him at home every day, and coming home to a stressed out dog.
 So she hired a dog walker to take Ralph out daily.
 This definitely helped Ralph and improved his behavior, but Jan found herself jealous of her dog walker, and started dreaming about working with dogs again.
 Finally, in 2004, Jan took the plunge.
-She attended the dogbiz Dog Walking Academy to become a certified dog walker, and started her dog walking business.
+She attended the dogbiz U Dog Walking Academy to become a professional dog walker, and started her dog walking business.
 She still loves what she does all these years later, and is grateful to work outdoors every day with the dogs.

 It’s not terrible, and Jan comes off as a lovely person.
 But it’s not a professional bio.
 So let’s retool it:

-“Jan Johnson is a dogbiz Dog Walking Academy certified professional dog walker, and a professional member of the Pet Professional Guild.
+“Jan Johnson is a dogbiz U Dog Walking Academy graduate and professional dog walker, and a professional member of the Pet Professional Guild.
 Committed to providing her clients with full peace of mind, Jan keeps her canine first aid certification up-to-date and regularly seeks ongoing continuing education and professional development opportunities.
 Jan prides herself on running a business that is committed to taking the best care of both human and canine clients.
 Her goal is to make clients’ days easier by making sure their dogs enjoy great days that include exercise and loving companionship.
 Jan is proud to be referred to by Best Dog Training and Town Veterinary Clinic.
 When not wearing out her clients’ dogs, Jan can be found taking agility classes with her hyper Lab Rondo, reading mystery novels, and practicing Tae Kwon Do.